dvtate/alphavantage-api/README.md

 # alphavantage-api
 KISS API wrapper for alphavanatage.co.
 Not sure why people make things so complicated.
-Also includes a `.polish` method stolen from [here](https://github.com/zackurben/alphavantage). <!--their package works, however imo poorly structured (spaghetti) and doesn't appear to be well maintained-->
+Also includes a `.polish` method stolen from [here](https://github.com/zackurben/alphavantage). <!--their package works, however it's poorly structured (spaghetti) and doesn't appear to be well maintained (likely because it's structure makes it unmaintainable) -->

 ## Usage